upperlinecode/teacher-guide-ruby-basics/README.md

 end
 ```

+Ask students what the password is for the program.
 Ask students to run this program with combinations of answers to get all three results.
 Explain that they can expect errors, and celebrate those errors as learning opportunities.

 #### Takeaways